Zone Valve Wiring

 Zone Valve Information

 Zone valve wiring varies with different manufacturers and different models.
-There are multiple ways you can wire zone valves, but I suggest adding an external 24v transformer or a multi-zone relay for zone valves.
-Do not wire zone valves to the boilers existing 24v transformer unless their installation manual shows a way to incorporate the wiring into the boiler transformer.
+There are multiple ways to wire zone valves, but I suggest adding an external 24V transformer or a multi-zone relay for zone valve control.
+Do not wire zone valves to the boiler's existing 24V transformer unless the installation manual specifically indicates a method for incorporating the wiring into the boiler transformer.
 When adding external transformers, you must have a transformer rated at 24v and the proper VA (volt Amps).

-Before we dive to deep into sizing transformers you can use a multi-zone relay.
-Purchase the zone relay for the amount of zone valves you have on your system.
+Before we dive too deep into sizing transformers, you can use a multi-zone relay.
+Purchase the zone relay for the number of zone valves you have on your system.
 The zone valve panels will interconnect to accommodate a larger number of zone valves.
 This will make wiring much easier.

 If you decide to tackle zone valve wiring, you will need the following information.

-Some model zone valves you can only have 3 on a 24v 40VA (most common transformer) and others is 12 zone valves per 24v 40VA transformer.
+Some model zone valves can only have three on a 24V 40VA (most common transformer), while others support 12 zone valves per 24V 40VA transformer.
 You can buy a higher VA transformer to handle more zone valves if you decide not to use a zone valve panel.
-Sizing the transformer VA, you need to get the amp draw off the zone valve power heads you will be wiring.
-To determine how many amps a transformer can supply or what size transformer is required for the amount of zone valves you are trying to operate is simple.
+To size the transformer in VA, you need to determine the amp draw from the zone valve power heads you will be wiring.
+To determine how many amps a transformer can supply or what size transformer is required for the number of zone valves you are trying to operate is simple.

 What does Volt Amps mean?

-To determine the amount of amps available for zone valves divide VA rating by transformer secondary voltage.
+To determine the number of amps available for zone valves, divide the VA rating by the transformer secondary voltage.

 The formula would look like this